zichongkao/selectstarsql/beazley.md

 The `WHERE` block allows us to filter the table for rows that meet certain conditions.
 Its format is <code class='codeblock'>WHERE &lt;clause&gt;</code> and it always goes after the `FROM` block.
 Here, a clause refers to a Boolean statement that the computer can evaluate to be true or false like <code>ex_number = 145</code>.
 You can imagine that the computer will go through each row in the table checking if the clause is true, and if so, return the row.

 <sql-exercise
-  data-question="Find the first and last names and ages of inmates 25 or younger at time of execution." data-comment="Because the average time inmates spend on death row prior to execution is 10.26 years, only 6 inmates this young have been executed in Texas since 1976." data-default-text="" data-solution="SELECT first_name, last_name, ex_age
+  data-question="Find the first and last names and ages (ex_age) of inmates 25 or younger at time of execution." data-comment="Because the average time inmates spend on death row prior to execution is 10.26 years, only 6 inmates this young have been executed in Texas since 1976." data-default-text="" data-solution="SELECT first_name, last_name, ex_age